-In 2017 /18 the local network devolved budget of £21131 has been distributed for this financial year.
 Last year OLIHWN funded projects throughout the Oban Lorn and Inner Isles area which helped young and old, from support services to young people ,homeless, training to build community capacity, outdoor activities and much much more.

 The funding has supported projects which have a focus on wellness instead of illness to improve the health of the population.
 Priority given to initiatives that demonstrated reducing health inequalities, breaking down barriers to participation and which was able to demonstrate how the planned project supported delivery of our four Health Improvement Plan Priorities :